$G$-constellations and the maximal resolution of a quotient surface singularity: The case

 and let $Z \subset G$ be the kernel of $G \to \PGL(V)$.
 It is the subgroup consisting of scalar matrices in $G$.

-Since $G$ is non-abelian, $G/Z \subset \PGL(V)$ is a polyhedral (or dihedral) group and there are three non-free $G/Z$-orbits in $C$.
-These orbits correspond to vertices, edges and faces of the regular polyhedron and are denoted by $O_1$, $O_2$ and $O_3$ respectively.
+Since $G$ is non-abelian, $G/Z \subset \PGL(V)$ is a polyhedral (or dihedral) group acting on $\bP(V)$ which we regard as a (real) $2$-sphere.
+There are three non-free $G/Z$-orbits in $C$: the projections of the vertices, edges and faces of the regular polyhedron to the sphere.
+These orbits are denoted by $O_1$, $O_2$ and $O_3$ respectively.